 Because the economic assumptions used to estimate reserves change from period to period and because additional geological data is generated during the course of operations, estimates of reserves may change from period to period.
-Changes in reported reserves may affect the Group's financial results and financial position in a number of ways, including the amortisation of mining properties as well as the recovery of the carrying amounts of mining properties.
-The carrying amounts of mining properties at the end of the reporting period are disclosed in Note 12.
+Changes in reported reserves may affect the Group's financial results and financial position in a number of ways, including the amortisation of mining properties as well as the recovery of the carrying amounts of mining properties at the end of the reporting period are disclosed in Note 12.